-The installation by Alabama Power of SCRs and scrubbers has helped to ensure compliance with CSAPR, the CSAPR Update Rule, and the Revised CSAPR Update Rule.
-This equipment will contribute to the Company's compliance efforts with any future updates or revisions to the CSAPR program, or with any subsequent transport rules EPA may promulgate, although EPA's latest CSAPR update would make it more difficult to rely on such measures.
+The installation by Alabama Power of SCRs and scrubbers has helped to ensure compliance with CSAPR, the CSAPR Update Rule, and the Revised CSAPR Update Rule and would also support compliance with any future Good Neighbor Plan.
+This equipment likewise will contribute to the

+Company's compliance efforts with any future updates or revisions to the CSAPR program, or with any subsequent transport rules EPA may promulgate.